shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-publishers.md

 ## Getting to the publisher screen

 > [!NOTE]
-> Depending on which version of Monetize you use, you will access the **Publishers** screen using one of the following options.
+> Depending on which version of Microsoft Monetize you use, you will access the **Publishers** screen using one of the following options.

 From the **Publishers** tab: either select the **Publishers** option in the menu at the top of the screen, or select **All Publishers** from the **Publishers** dropdown.